 Roselle Park NJ Factors of Alimony Attorney

 Issues of money can be a source of ongoing conflict during a marriage and long after a divorce has been finalized.
 When you and your spouse begin the divorce process, the issue of alimony and spousal support may serve as yet another hotly debated financial issue.
 In order to ensure that your interests and your financial future are properly protected, it is essential to enlist knowledgeable legal counsel.
 Finding a dedicated legal advocate can save you inordinate amounts of time, money, and anxiety.
 Edward S. Cooper has dedicated his practice to providing this type of support and guidance to clients and their families for nearly 25 years.
 He prides himself on providing individualized service and operating with the utmost integrity as he works to facilitate the best possible outcomes for his clients.
-For a free evaluation of your case and the potential for an alimony component of your settlement, contact his offices anytime at 908-481-4625.
+For an evaluation of your case and the potential for an alimony component of your settlement, contact his offices anytime at 908-481-4625.

 Factors that Determine Alimony in New Jersey